giupo/uploadr.py/README.rst

 Future work
 -----------------

 The script is far from perfect and there is plenty of room for improvement.
-Feel free to fork, change, improve, distribute as you see fit!
+Feel free to fork, change, improve, and distribute as you see fit!
+Some suggestions for improvements:

 1. ``--dry-run`` option

-Have the option to run the script without actually uploading or changing anything, just to see what will happen (which files will be uploaded, how many of them, etc)
+It would be great to have the option to run the script without actually uploading or changing anything, just to see what will happen (which files will be uploaded, how many of them, etc)

 2. Pause/resume script